ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Thermal/electric result files
 =============================

+This section details how to access thermal/electric results using the legacy ``Solution`` object.

 After loading a ``Solution`` object from a thermal/electric analysis result file (RTH), you can query these ``Result`` objects: